-The median pay is $25,410 per year, and the field is growing at an average pace.
+The median pay for teacher assistants is $26,260 per year, and the field is growing at an average pace.
 If you are considering a teaching career, working as an assistant will allow you to gain skills and experience working with children.
 As a parent to preschool or elementary age children, you may enjoy working in your child’s classroom or school, and you may even be eligible for tuition discounts if you are working at a private school or child care center.
 Part-time positions and positions with summers off may be possible if you are seeking a flexible schedule.

 Discovering your passion